algorand/conduit/docs/PluginDevelopment.md

 ### Per-round function

-Each plugin type has a function which is called once per round:
+Each plugin type has a function termed the _Plugin Method_ which is called once per round:

 * Importer: `GetBlock` is called when a particular round is required.
 * Processor: `Process` is called to process a round.
-* Exporter: `Receive` for consuming a round.
+* Exporter: `Receive` for consuming and typically persisting a round.

+> NOTE: When a _Plugin Method_ returns an error, the pipeline will retry according to the configured `retry-count` employing a delay of `retry-delay`
+> between tries.
+In most cases, it is recommended that you use Conduit's
+> built-in retry mechanism rather than implementing your own.

 ### Close